mdhanifbiswas27/Modern_shop/README.md

 # 2 unique features:

 - customer can Provide their personal opinion and Rating..
-- Other user can take idea about product to see the review.
+- Other user can take idea about product to see the review of other customers reviews.